pedro-profile/pedro-profile/README.md

 <h2 align="center">What do I want | And what do I offer:</h2>
 I am looking to land 🚀 an "<b>Entry Level Front-end Web Development</b>" Role.

 <br>I am only interested in 100% Fully Remote Work.
-That i can do anywhere in the world i am located.
+That i can do anywhere in the world I am located.

 I am currently on the process of building an application using <b>PHP, HTML, CSS and JavaScript</b>.
 <br>The URL is going to be <a href="#"> here </a> once ready.